 York Castle Museum, City museum in York, England

-William the Conqueror established York Castle in 1068, with the current museum buildings constructed between 1701 and 1705 using stones from the castle ruins.
+William the Conqueror established York Castle in 1068, and the prison buildings now housing the museum were constructed between 1701 and 1705 using stones from the castle ruins.
+This transformation of a working jail into a history museum shows how the site served different purposes across the centuries.

 Location: City of York